hyena-network/akkoma-docker/README.md

 ### Configuration

-All the pleroma options that you usually put into your `*.secret.exs` now go into `config.exs`.<br/>
+All the akkoma options that you usually put into your `*.secret.exs` now go into `config.exs`.<br/>
 `.env` stores config values that need to be known at orchestration/build time.<br/>
 Documentation for the possible values is inside of that file.

 ### Updates

 Run `./manage.sh build` again and start the updated image with `./manage.sh up`.<br/>
-You don't need to stop your pleroma server for either of those commands.
+You don't need to stop your akkoma server for either of those commands.

 ### Frontends